kondokuro/PyMazeing/README.md

 5.- Hall Areas do not cross over their Hall
 6.- Branches are Halls without Portals
 7.- Areas only belong to a single Hall
-8.- Areas can have zero to many Portals
+8.- Areas can have a maximum of one Portal
 9.- Areas never have the same coordinates
 10.- Portals belong to an Area
 11.- Portals define entrance or exit from a maze